wenyue-gu/Mac-AK-Desktop-Pet/README.md

     * Click during S3 plays the S3 attack
 * Base mode
     * Pet will choose between behaviors: Sit, Special, and Move
+        * RI Uniform outfit does not have Special animation, so will only pick between Sit and Move
     * Sit only happens on the dock area, which is currently hardcoded to my computer.
 You may want to edit it to fit your computer
     * Click during any of base mode animation (including move) will play the Interact animation
+* While app is in focus, press c to switch between base and normal mode (this is a debug feature that I thought was useful so left it in)
 * When the quit button is presssed on the menu bar icon, pet plays the Die animation before app quits

 ## Unused animations: